GusSampaio/applying-transfer-learning-to-CNNs/README.md

+# Applying Transfer Learning to Neural Networks

+## Objective - Description in English 🇺🇸
+The project presents a case study focused on two Convolutional Neural Networks (CNNs) intended for image classification, addressing different construction strategies.
+One of the CNNs is developed entirely "from scratch", while the second adopts Transfer Learning, taking advantage of a pre-trained network.
+The goal is to create effective models for classifying images of cats and dogs.

+## Overview
+### 1st approach

+In the "from scratch" approach, the first CNN is built with convolutional, pooling and dense layers, being specifically trained to discriminate between images of cats and dogs.
+This process involves a specific definition of architecture and parameters, seeking to extract discriminative characteristics.

+### 2nd approach
+On the other hand, the second CNN adopts Transfer Learning, a strategy that capitalizes on knowledge previously acquired by a pre-trained network.
+In this approach, parts of the network are frozen, while the final layers are tuned for the specific task of cat and dog image classification.
+The technique aims to optimize the use of useful representations already learned by the pre-existing network.

+### Assessment
+Both models are evaluated on their ability to efficiently distinguish between the two classes of animals.
+The analysis includes performance analyzes such as accuracy and loss, seeking to compare the results obtained by different approaches.

+### Project Execution
+To run this project, simply install the libraries present in the 'requirements.txt' file or upload the transfer_learning.ipynb file to Goggle Colab.

+### Contributions
+Contributions are welcome!
+If you identify improvements, problems or suggestions, please feel free to contribute to this project.

 # Aplicando Transfer Learning em Redes Neurais
 ## Objetivo - Descrição em Português 🇧🇷
 O projeto apresenta um estudo de caso focalizado em duas Redes Neurais Convolucionais (CNNs) destinadas à classificação de imagens, abordando diferentes estratégias de construção.
 Uma das CNNs é desenvolvida integralmente "do zero", enquanto a segunda adota Transfer Learning, aproveitando uma rede pré-treinada.
 O objetivo é criar modelos eficazes para a classificação de imagens de gatos e cachorros.